 Center Service SSL Certificate This is the certificate that will be used by the ATA Console and ATA Center service.
 Click the key icon to select a certificate installed or check self-signed certificate when deploying in a lab environment.
-Console IP address This is the IP address that will be used for the ATA Console.
-Click the down arrow to select the IP address used by the ATA Console.
-Note: Make a note of this IP address to make it easier to access the ATA Console from the ATA Gateway.
+Note that you have the option to create a self-signed certificate.

 Click Install to install the ATA Center and its components.
 The following components are installed and configured during the installation of ATA Center: